appu1232/Discord-Selfbot/README.md

 Note: You must have Python 3.5.2 or above installed. **When installing python, make sure you check "Add Python to PATH" in the install window.**

 **Windows:** Double click ``run.bat`` to start the bot.
 If everything in the config is setup properly you should login fine.
 If you have a weak internet connection, the bot could take several minutes to log in.
+Optionally, create a shortcut to the .bat file and [add it to startup](http://www.computerhope.com/issues/ch000322.htm) so you don't have to remember to run it every time.

 **Mac/Linux:** Navigate to the bot's folder in terminal/shell and run: ``pip install -r requirements.txt`` Once it's finished, run: ``python loopself.py`` to start the bot.